tweag/nickel/rfcs/003-nix-nickel.md

 There a bunch of actions that require leveraging Nixpkgs:

-- **USE**: Using a package from Nixpkgs, for example as a dependency
+- **PKG**: Using a package from Nixpkgs, for example as a dependency
 - **LIB**: Use one of the myriad of helpers from Nixpkgs: `mkShell`, `mkDerivation`, `writeText`, etc.
-- **OVERRIDE**: Use a package from Nixpkgs but overriding some of its parameters
+- **OVD**: Use a package from Nixpkgs but overriding some of its parameters

-**USE** could be done in a simple way, by just passing around derivations from Nix to Nickel.
-Derivations are just fully evaluated data, that can be encoded as e.g. JSON.
+**PKG** could be done in a simple way, by just passing around derivations from Nix to Nickel.
+Derivations are fully evaluated data that can be encoded as e.g.
+JSON.

 **LIB** is more involved.
-Some of those helpers take either functions or lazy data as parameters, and an interface (in the form of a FFI) between Nix and Nickel would needs to handle those back and forth at the boundary of the two languages transparently.
+Some of Nixpkgs helpers take either functions, but the sole laziness of expressions means that an interface (in the form of a FFI) between Nix and Nickel would needs to handle going back and forth between the two languages transparently.

-**OVERRIDE** is in practice technically the same issue as **LIB**, since it amounts to calling Nix functions `override`, `overrideAttrs`, etc. That is, solving **LIB** automatically solves **OVERRIDE**.
+**OVD** is technically not very different than **LIB**, since it mostly amounts to calling Nix functions like `override`, `overrideAttrs`, etc (for any override that doesn't operate directly on a derivation, which most are).
+That is, solving **LIB** would solve **OVD** as well.

 ### String contexts

 [String
 contexts](https://shealevy.com/blog/2018/08/05/understanding-nixs-string-context/)
-are a useful feature of Nix.
-In a Nix program, each string carries a context recording which other variables it depends on at runtime, via string interpolation.
+is a very useful feature of Nix.
+In a Nix program, each string carries a context recording which other derivations it depends on at runtime, by tracking variables usage inside string interpolation.
 Nix can then automatically determine the dependencies of a derivation.

+Abandoning the automatic dependency management offered by string contexts in Nickel sounds like a degradation of developers' quality of life that is hard to justify.

 ## Proposal

 ### Interaction

-As underlined in [Interaction with Nixpkgs](#interaction-with-nixpkgs), an FFI-like interaction would imply transparent bidirectional communication between Nix and Nickel.
-This is made very hard by the nature of both languages, which are lazy and functional, implying that a Nix function called from Nickel may incur calls back to Nickel arbitrarily (and vice-versa) to apply function or to evaluate thunks.
-Not only this looks complex, but maintaining reasonable efficiency seems to be a challenge too.
+As underlined in [Interaction with Nixpkgs](#interaction-with-nixpkgs), an FFI-like interaction would require a transparent bidirectional communication between Nix and Nickel.
+This is made very hard by the nature of both languages, which are lazy and functional, meaning that a Nix function called from Nickel may incur arbitrary calls back to Nickel (and vice-versa) to apply a function or to evaluate a thunk.
+Not only does this looks complex, but maintaining reasonable efficiency seems to be a challenge too.

 Another possibility is to have everything evaluate in only one world, either Nix